LiveHelperChat/doc/docs/mobile.md

 sidebar_label: Mobile
 ---

+In order for mobile app to function properly you have to be using min 3.40v.

 ## Android

 Mobile app for android while we are waiting for google store review.
 Can be found at

 > https://github.com/LiveHelperChat/lhc_messenger/tree/master/apk

+## How to keep online status?

+As we all know once app is closed background sync processe is stopped so Live Helper Chat can't know is it online or not.
+To retain your online status you can do following things.

+ * Setup department online hours
+ * Change your online status to "Always online" from "Based on activity"
+ * Once you finished your work shift don't forget to go offline.

 ## Permissions